cacoco/gohome/README.md

 The project is purposely meant to resemble the original Tailscale golink application to be somewhat of a seemless transition.

-### Why is this in Rust?
+### Why re-write in Rust?

-A personal challenge to develop Rust experience.
+A personal challenge to develop more Rust experience.

-## Known Issues

-Currently the XSRF token isn't properly generated.

 ## Disclaimer